mjschwenne/atlas/README.md

 ## Libraries
 We will be using [NetworkX](https://networkx.org/) to represent a graph and [numpydoc](https://numpydoc.readthedocs.io/en/latest/index.html) to generate documentation.
+We also use [SciPy](https://docs.scipy.org/doc/scipy/reference/index.html) to generate convex hulls and Voronoi diagrams
 ```
 pip install networkx
 pip install numpydoc